neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 ##### Bangalore
 *Present day*

 Akshay reads the form for the third time and contemplates whether it is time to proceed or not.
 A thousand thoughts occupy his mind.
 He looks up at the framed photograph of his Dad hung up on the wall expecting a sign.
 He gets nothing.
 He reads through the form again and his gaze meets the words ‘Join Indian Army’ written at the top left of the website.
-His chain of thoughts are broken by his Mom, Megha, who enters the room.
+His chain of thoughts is broken by his Mom, Megha, who enters the room.

 “You want tea Akshay?”
-She asked as she place a plate of delicious chapatis and dal curry on the table.
+She asked as she places a plate of delicious chapatis and dal curry on the table.

 “Yes please,” he answers with a big smile on his face, “how can I start the day without your tea.”